Sim-to-Real Transfer in Deep Reinforcement Learning for Robotics: a Survey: Application Scenarios

 \subsection{Dexterous Robotic Manipulation}

-Robotic manipulation tasks that have been possible with DRL range from learning peg-in-hole tasks~\cite{kasparreinforcement} to deformable object manipulation~\cite{matas2018sim}, and including more dexterous manipulation with multi-fingered hands~\cite{rajeswaran2017learning}, or learning force control policies~\cite{kalakrishnan2011learning}.
-The latter example is particularly relevant for sim-to-real as applying excessive force to real objects might cause damage, while grasping can fail with a lack of force.
+Robotic manipulation tasks that have been possible with DRL ranging from learning peg-in-hole tasks~\cite{kasparreinforcement} to deformable object manipulation~\cite{matas2018sim}, and including more dexterous manipulation with multi-fingered hands~\cite{rajeswaran2017learning}, or learning force control policies~\cite{kalakrishnan2011learning}.
+The latter is particularly relevant for sim-to-real: applying excessive force to real objects might cause damage, while grasping can fail with a lack of force.

 In~\cite{matas2018sim}, Matas et al. utilize domain randomization for learning manipulation of deformable objects.
 The authors identify as one of the main drawbacks of the simulation environment the inability to properly simulate the degree of deformability of the objects, with the real robot being unable to grasp stiffer objects.
 Moreover, a relevant conclusion from this work is that excessive domain randomization can be detrimental.
 Specifically, when the number of different colors that were being used for each texture was too large, the performance of the real robot was significantly worse.